docstun/docs/README.md

 npm run dev
 ```

+**Note:** Search functionality is not available in development mode.

 ### Custom Styles

 Custom styles should be placed in the `styles/global.scss` file.
 These styles will be: